pschatzmann/arduino-simple-tts/README.md

 # Arduino Simple TTS

-Microcontrollers do not have enough resources to provide a high quality Text to Speech functionality.
+Microcontrollers do not have enough resources to provide a high quality 'Text to Speech' functionality.
 However, often it might be good enough to provide a solution which is based on some pre-recorded audio.

 I was wondering about the limitations of this approach and decided to implement a small prototype Arduino library